 Its market share exceeded 60% for a long time, but it rapidly decreased to about 40%.

-But, some say it’s because consumer patterns have shifted from ‘chart-oriented’ to ‘preference-oriented’.
+But, others say it’s because consumer patterns have shifted from ‘chart-oriented’ to ‘preference-oriented’.

-Melon Chart – Despite controversy, this feature is what made Melon.
+Melon Chart – Despite the controversy, this feature is what made Melon.

 Its Hot Track shows trending music in your preferred genre.